-We are a beloved community of more than 130 years in Walnut Creek, CA. There is longevity in our congregation: many parishioners have been part of St. Paul’s for generations.
+We are a beloved community of almost 140 years in Walnut Creek, CA. There is longevity in our congregation: many parishioners have been part of St. Paul’s for generations.
 Over the years, several histories have been written and some of our archives are shared here.

 Here is a historical timeline of St. Paul’s campus in Walnut Creek.